finn-stainton/finn-stainton.github.io/docs/Bodies-of-Knowledge/Software-Engineering/index.md

 - Software fault tolerance techniques and models
 - Software reliability engineering practices
 - Measurement-based analysis of software reliability

-**Learning Outcomes**:

-1. Explain the problems that exist in achieving very high levels of reliability.
-[Familiarity]
-2. Describe how software reliability contributes to system reliability.
-[Familiarity]
-3. List approaches to minimizing faults that can be applied at each stage of the software lifecycle.
-[Familiarity]
-4. Compare the characteristics of three different reliability modeling approaches.
-[Familiarity]
-5. Demonstrate the ability to apply multiple methods to develop reliability estimates for a software system.
-[Usage]
-6. Identify methods that will lead to the realization of a software architecture that achieves a specified level of reliability.
-[Usage]
-7. Identify ways to apply redundancy to achieve fault tolerance for a medium-sized application.
-[Usage]

 ## [SE/Formal Methods](Formal-Methods.md)